It’s easy to turn off the Gutenberg text editor. See my top 4 ways to do it, depending on your needs.

 As you can see, the Formatting option has been removed and a new set of radio buttons has been added.

-This basically turns the Gutenberg editor completely off and allows you to continue blogging as usual.
+Setting them as shown basically turns the Gutenberg editor completely off and allows you to continue blogging as usual.

 The second choice is to have have the Block editor on by default.
 This way you can make new posts in the Gutenberg editor.
 But, you have a link to turn on the Classic editor on a per post/page basis.